valoresports/coach-resources/archived-pages/eworkout_criteria.md

 :::info

 EWorkouts should be well-researched before production.
-The methods used to ‘drill’ (practise) skills should be tried and true, or if they are newly developed (as esports ‘sport science’ is a new field) they should be documented.
+The methods used to 'drill' (practise) skills should be tried and true, or if they are newly developed (as esports 'sport science' is a new field) they should be documented.

 :::